vikas735s/ProtractorJasminePOC/README.md

 # ProtractorJasminePOC
-Functional e2e testing framework using Protractor and jasmine using Page Object Model.
+Functional e2e testing framework using Protractor and jasmine on top of Page Object Model.
 Steps to execute
-1. Install NodeJS
+1. Install Java and NodeJS
 2. Install git
 3. Install VS code
 4. Take clone of latest code